North Duffield Conservation and Local History Society

 Firstly we acquired lots of timber for the walls, posts and wall-

-Finally, an approach to Natural England resulted in their employee Fallon Mahon taking us to East Yorkshires' answer to the Everglades.
+Then an approach to Natural England resulted in their employee Fallon Mahon taking us to a site near Melbourne, East Yorkshires' answer to the Everglades.
 Here, after a challenging ride on John Ellwoods tractor and trailer we sawed down loads of alder for the roof purlins and transported them back to the site.

 We stripped the bark from the timber and left it stacked on site to dry out before we treated it with wood preservative.